-Formerly two cottages, Riverside has been tastefully converted to make one stunning, boutique style holiday retreat.
-Set back off the road in a pretty hamlet just outside the village of Stoke St Gregory on the Somerset Levels, the property offers top notch modern styling with rural charm and quirky touches, in a peaceful rural location.
-Perfect for those family holidays and large group stays where you just want to relax and get away from it all - whether it's for a week long holiday or for a weekend to celebrate something special.
+What a setting!
+Formerly two river workers' cottages, Riverside is now a charming holiday retreat on the banks of the Tone with far reaching views out over the Somerset Levels.
+Set back off the road in a peaceful hamlet just outside the village of Stoke St Gregory, the property combines elegant modern styling with rural charm and quirky touches; in short, it's bliss.
+Perfect for those family holidays and large group stays where you just want to relax and get away from it all - whether it's for a week long holiday, a 4 night midweek break, or a 2 or 3 night weekend to celebrate something special.

 Sleeping 12 guests in 6 good sized bedrooms (3 en suite), Riverside has 3 reception rooms, a spacious kitchen/breakfast room, a dining room, and a games room.
-Sitting on the banks of the River Tone, the property has a secure enclosed garden with swings for the younger people in your party, and beneath a leafy arbour is a hot tub where you can sit back and soak away any troubles.
-There's a private, gravelled off-road parking area for seven cars; it's got the lot!
-(NB: We do ask that there is no noise after 11pm; we must consider neighbouring properties!)
+At the back of the house is the River Tone; at the front there's a secure enclosed garden with plenty of room for a family picnic or a game of cricket, and there are swings for the younger people.
+Beneath a leafy arbour is a hot tub where you can sit back and feel your worries disappear.
+A private, gravelled off-road area provides parking for seven cars (NB: We do ask that there is no noise after 11pm; we must consider neighbouring properties!)

 With a pool table and table football, Sky Movies package, Bluetooth music system and wifi, there's no excuse for saying there's nothing to do.
 But actually - why not do nothing?
 Take a drink out on to the riverbank at the back; admire the far reaching views and watch the sun go down.
-Bliss.
+It's hard to beat.

 The Somerset Levels have a unique beauty of their own; it's an ancient landscape traced with rhynes (pronounced reens) where withies have been grown for hundreds of years for basket making.
 There are many tracks and footpaths to walk; stroll along the river to Burrow Mump, climb to the top and come back down to the King Alfred Inn for lunch, or have a wander at the Willows & Wetlands Visitor Centre just up the road.
+Spend a morning mooching about some of the little towns - Somerton, or Langport, or venture over to mystical Glastonbury and climb the Tor.
+Take the time to visit Wells and see the cathedral and the Bishop's Palace.
+A jaunt out to Muchelney is good; you can peruse the Abbey ruins, pop in the Priest's House and the parish church to see the beautiful painted angels on the 17th century wagon roof.
 The county town of Taunton is only a few miles away and has a good mix of high street and independent shops, and eateries, or within an hour or so are Bath and Bristol.
-Exmoor National Park is not too far away and makes for a good day out exploring the wild heaths and rolling hills, followed by a scrumptious cream tea in a little tea shop.
+Exmoor National Park makes for a good day out exploring the wild heaths and rolling hills; go to Tarr Steps and Watersmeet and round it off with a scrumptious cream tea in a little tea shop.
 Head to the Somerset Coast or the beaches of East Devon or West Dorset (the famous Jurassic coast) and go beachcombing, rockpooling or fossil hunting.
+Happy holidays folks!